Sumez/nez/README.md

 Make sure the emulator has fully loaded before running this - you may have to put it in a `setTimeout`, or something similar.

+## API Usage

+If you _really_ want to mess with your games, there are a few Api methods that let you get down and dirty with things like SRAM.
+Eventually you'll be able to define your own custom opcode, if you so desire.
+(Be careful; this can definitely break things if you're not careful.

+The methods are defined in [./api.js](./api.js) for now.
+Better documentation may come later, but hopefully they are self-explanatory enough to get started.